Skip navigation

 What are you doing now?

 I'm working as a Producer on the e-commerce site www.bobobobo.com.
-I'm also the Fashion Director for the online fashion magazine www.dewmagazine.com.
-I also freelance.
+I'm also the Fashion Director for the online fashion magazine www.dewmagazine.com and I carry out freelance work.

 How did studying at Northumbria help you achieve your career goals / give your career an edge?